philschatz/nextcloud-kubernetes-pi/README.md

 - If you see "Bad Gateway" nextcloud may still be starting up (it took 3 minutes for me).
     - See the logs in the dashboard by clicking the `nextcloud-server-a1b2c3` **Pod** (not Deployment) and then clicking the Logs button
     - The logs will end with `AH00163: Apache/2.4.38 (Debian) PHP/7.4.16 configured -- resuming normal operations` when it is complete
-- If you get a browser error then try running `ping kube.local`.
+- If you get a browser error then try running `ping cloud.local`.
 If there is no answer then use the pis hostname and update the `nextcloud-ingress.yaml` and `nextcloud-server.yaml` files.

 If it does not load up you can view the logs by visiting the k8s dashboard,